bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/RepetitionwithaForLoop.rst

    print("Now we are outside of the for loop!")

 Run the program and observe its output.
-Then, click the **Show in CodeLens** button and step through the execution to see how it works.
+Then, click the **Show CodeLens** button and step through the execution to see how it works.

 There are a few things to notice.